 Paul Molnar: You’re welcome.

-JMF: A lot of people have the idea that God is unchangeable because he’s perfect.
-In other words, if God were to do something different, or if he were to change his mind or, let’s say, answer a prayer from somebody, then that would mean that the way he was before the change wasn’t perfect, and he had to become perfect, or he was perfect and if he changed he wasn’t perfect before, so therefore, using that kind of logic, God never changes, and he therefore had to decide everything that would ever happen ahead of time, and everything plays itself out that way.
+JMF: Many people have the idea that God is unchangeable, because he’s perfect.
+If God were to do something different, or if he were to change his mind or answer a prayer from somebody, then that would mean that the way he was before the change wasn’t perfect, and he had to become perfect, or he was perfect and if he changed he wasn’t perfect before, so therefore, using that kind of logic, God never changes, and he therefore had to decide everything that would ever happen ahead of time, and everything plays itself out that way.
 If that were true, then how can we expect him to answer prayers and interact with us in a real and present way?

 PM: We wouldn’t.

-JMF: Exactly.
-So what’s a better way of looking at that?
+JMF: So what’s a better way of looking at that?

 PM: A better way of looking at that is to say that God is free and knows events that will happen precisely as genuinely contingent historical events as he wills them to exist non-deterministically.
-I think Torrance is quite good on this, pointing out that in Greek thinking, this whole notion of logical necessity and determinism seems to be endemic to the way they think about creation, about reality.
+Torrance is good on this, pointing out that in Greek thinking, the notion of logical necessity and determinism seems to be endemic to the way they think about creation, about reality.
 That leads to the ideas of fate and so on.
 Torrance would say, I think rightly, that Christianity Christianized Hellenism rather than the idea that Christianity was Hellenized.

 PM: Exactly.
-I suppose you could add to that the epitome of Greek thought, that is, projecting sensual images into the deity, was erroneous.
+The epitome of Greek thought, projecting sensual images into the deity, was erroneous.